 Using Kool-Aid as catfish bait can be one of the best, simplest, and cheapest ways to catch your limit of catfish.

-In this article, I’ll tell ya exactly how it’s done!
+In this article, I’ll tell you exactly how it’s done!

-Believe it or not, Kool-Aid combined with various types of meat can be an effective and easy catfish bait.
-It’s a lot simpler to store and transport than live bait and it doesn’t have the smell or mess of blood baits or stink baits.
-It’s also one of the cheapest baits that there is.
+Believe it or not, combining Kool-Aid powder mix with various types of meat, produces an incredibly easy and effective catfish bait.
+Not only is it one of the cheapest catfish baits there is, it’s a lot simpler to store and transport than live bait and it doesn’t have the smell or mess of blood baits or stink baits!

-Anglers all over the world have tried to ‘entice’ catfish with special bait recipes, scents, and concoctions…and kool-aid (yes, the sugary drink powder-mix) works very well if you’re trying to catch channel catfish, white catfish, or any of the bullhead species of catfish.
+Anglers all over the world have tried to ‘entice’ catfish with unique bait recipes, scents, and concoctions…and kool-aid (yes, the drink powder-mix) works very well if you’re trying to catch channel catfish, white catfish, or any of the bullhead species of catfish.